WomenInDataScience-Seattle/Data-Science-Study-Group/DL/agenda_DL_study_group.md

 **Location:**

-We will be meeting in the study area of the lobby of Qwest Plaza:
+We will be meeting on the fifth floor of:

-1600 Seventh Ave
+411 1st Ave S,
-Seattle, WA 98101
+Seattle, WA 98104

+Someone will be waiting by the elevators until 5:40pm.
+If you arrive after this time please message one of the organizers on meetup or slack and we will come get you.

 ## Course Overview: